nodejs/node/doc/api/events.md

 ## Asynchronous vs. Synchronous

 The `EventEmitter` calls all listeners synchronously in the order in which they were registered.
-This is important to ensure the proper sequencing of events and to avoid race conditions or logic errors.
+This ensures the proper sequencing of events and helps avoid race conditions and logic errors.
 When appropriate, listener functions can switch to an asynchronous mode of operation using the `setImmediate()` or `process.nextTick()` methods: